The Health Risks of Snoring–and Why They Might Be Worse for Women

 How sleep apnea affects your heart

-A 2007 study from Yale University found that sleep apnea increases the risk of heart attack or death by 30% over a four- to five-year period.
+Sleep apnea increases the risk of heart attack or death by 30% over a four- to five-year period.
 As the upper airway collapses and oxygen is cut off from the lungs, the body triggers a fight-or-flight response, which decreases blood flow to the heart.
-Together these two actions raise blood pressure and, over time, wear out the heart, the authors concluded.
+Together these two actions raise blood pressure and, over time, wear out the heart.

-Karen Shaver, 62, a registered nurse in Valencia, Pa., experienced firsthand sleep apnea's strain on her heart.
+Karen Shaver, a registered nurse in Valencia, Pennsylvania, experienced firsthand sleep apnea's strain on her heart.

 The ambulance technicians gave Shaver oxygen and rushed her to the hospital.
 By then the strange feeling had gone away and doctors couldn't find anything wrong with her.